-Economic and financial ecosystem Application of best practices in corporate governance and risk control.
-Voluntary adoption of the Code of Good Governance of Listed Companies.
-Ethical conduct.
-Transparent and rigorous information.
-Operational quality and security.
-Economic solvency over medium- and long-term horizons.
+Stakeholder group Specific commitments() Engagement channels Economic and financial ecosystem continued Economic solvency over medium- and long-term horizons.
 Long-term relationships based on trust.
 Value creation in the short and long term.
 Dividend policy (profit sharing).
 Sustainable financing by 2030.
 Timely information provided on equal terms of access.
 Open, transparent and close dialogue.
-Work groups and collaborative projects.
-Technical meetings and institutional events.
-Mail, telephone and corporate mailboxes.
-The channels stipulated by the competent authority.
 Ethics and whistle-blowing channel.
 Institutional investor relations and shareholder offices.
 Roadshows, one-on-one meetings, video meetings.
 Annual General Meeting.
 Corporate website.
 People Culture of ethics and honesty conducive to diversity and equal opportunities.
 Compliance with legislation and collective bargaining agreements.
 Continuity of the business endeavour and job stability.
 Talent management and career development.
 Healthy work environments framed by a perspective of holistic wellbeing.
 Work-life balance.
 Two-way, open and close communication.
 Facilitation of the freedom of association and direct dialogue with management.
 Participation in the firm's management through workers' representatives.
 Management visibility.
 Appropriate and opportune responses to requests and demands.
 Attention to specific needs: contribution of solutions.
 Meetings with the Board and its committees and the Director Portal.
 Corporate people management tools.
 Email/telephone and in-house mailboxes.
 In-person and remote meetings.
-Periodical and systematic seminars of different kinds.
+Periodical and sysTopictic seminars of different kinds.
 Ethics and whistle-blowing channel.
 Corporate intranet (nuestraRed) Digital events and specific or thematic seminars.
 Suppliers Guaranteed competition, equal treatment and non-discrimination.
 Proportionate procurement model.
-Performance of contractual commitments.
+Performance of contrCurrent commitments.
 Guaranteed solvency; payment on time and as due.
 Ethical, transparent and honest conduct.
 Visibility around needs and resources with fair and necessary advance notice.
 Acting as an agent of change.
 Encouraging responsible practices all along the supply chain: sustainability criteria and extension of sustainability commitment to every link in chain.
 Supplier care and support service (ASA).
 DIGAME channel.
 Ethics and whistle-blowing channel.
 PRORED for enquiries about the LICITA certification process and the tender process.
 Invoicing mailbox.
 Technical meetings, gatherings and training and development events.
 Telephone, Teams and email.
+Customers Acting as driver and facilitator of the energy transition in Spain.
+Lawfulness and compliance.
+Acting proactively to facilitate compliance with the law.
+Excellence in all processes and services.
+Corporate website.
+Customer portal and service platforms.
+Regular and on-demand meetings.
+Visits and webinars. () The commitments adopted are derived from an understanding of the issues that are important to each stakeholder group.